-In-Year admissions will be considered in accordance with the number of places available at the school in the 2019/20 school year and over-subscription criteria outlined above and any places that become available will be filled in priority order from the existing waiting list and any current applications.
+In-Year admissions will be considered in accordance with the number of places available at the school in the 2023/24 school year.
+Any places that become available will be filled in priority order from the existing waiting list and any current applications.
+The waiting list will be ordered in accordance with points 1-6 of the oversubscription criteria outlined above.